bylabz/task-full-stack/README.md

 # Fullstack Developer Task

-Create user management CRUD application.
+Create product management CRUD application.
-Every user can create own task.
+Every user can login and manage own product.

 Backend should be a RESTful API.